solo-system/solo-system.github.io/documentation/power/index.md

 This is the number to assume when you try to calculate how long your battery will last.
-However, at some points in its operation (notably, at startup), it needs much more, so when choosing a power supply, you should ensure it can supply about 700mA (about 3.5 Watts).
+However, at some points in its operation (notably, at startup), it needs much more, so when choosing a power supply, you should ensure it can supply about 700mA (about 3.5W).

 ### Batteries